Many or all companies we feature compensate us. Compensation and editorial

 • You can get free financial help elsewhere: Before taking on debt to make ends meet, find out whether you have options for free assistance, such as unemployment benefits or other federal assistance programs.

 You should also shop around for your loan.
-Interest rates, terms, repayment periods, and other details can vary from one vendor to the next, and comparing your options can mean serious savings over time.
+Interest rates, terms, repayment periods, and other details can vary by lender, and comparing your options can mean serious savings over time.

 If you’re ready to shop around and have answers to the questions above, check out the best personal loans to find an option that fits your needs.